MiinaMagdy/College-main/Readme.md

 3) TODO: Program must be runned at Windows OS

-4) TODO: Run only the Main.cpp file
+4) TODO: Run only the Main.py file

 5) TODO: From the Main screen -> choose Admin choice(3) -> (id = Admin, pass = Admin).